Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Introduction

-Considering the proliferation of digitization and complexity of connectivity, essential measures to fortify CPS involve (1) evaluating the functionality of critical infrastructures, (2) assessing the security level by identifying vulnerabilities, and (3) conducting security attacks.
-Therefore, online solutions that accurately reflect the actual CPS in operation must be deployed while avoiding any interference or implications of testing on live systems.
+Considering specifically designed covert and long-term attacks like APTs that access and exfiltrate information from systems, essential measures to fortify CPS involve: (1) evaluating the functional behaviour of the system, and (2) conducting security attacks on the system to identify vulnerabilities or threats.
+Since CPSs can not be deactivated for carrying out such analysis, assessing the system's security level calls for online solutions that accurately reflect the actual CPS in operation while avoiding any interference or implications of testing on the live systems.
 In this regard, Intrusion Detection System (IDS) (signature- or anomaly-based) is a promising approach to uncover malicious activities by identifying deviations or patterns from a defined benign behavior~\cite{LIAO201316}.
-However, false alarms may raise safety concerns, and attack scenarios are hard to reproduce.
-Another potential solution involves deploying testbeds as a controllable cyber prototype for testing functional requirements and operational behavior of the system; nevertheless, a testbed setup and maintenance can be time- and cost-intensive~\cite{Eckhart2019}.
-Most importantly, attackers may harm system infrastructure due to delayed countermeasures as mere detection of attacks by these solutions is of limited use.
-Moreover, such solutions may not cover the entire lifecycle of the product.
+However, false alarms may raise human safety concerns, and attack scenarios are hard to reproduce~\cite{eckhart2018towards}.
+Another potential solution involves deploying testbeds as a controllable cyber prototype for testing the functional requirements and operational behavior of the system; nevertheless, a testbed setup and maintenance can be time-consuming and cost-intensive~\cite{Eckhart2019}.
+Most importantly, attackers may harm the CPS infrastructure as mere detection of attacks by testbed-based solutions often leads to delayed countermeasures.
+Moreover, such solutions may not cover the entire lifecycle of the product (including design and development, operation and maintenance, and decommissioning).